 Case, Jain, Seah and Stephan established the equivalence of the following classes of functions \cite{Stephan_lmcs_13}: \begin{itemize} \item {automatic functions $f: \Sigma^* \rightarrow \Sigma^*$;} \item{functions $f: \Sigma^* \rightarrow \Sigma^*$ computed in linear time by a deterministic position--faithful one--tape Turing machine.} \item{functions $f: \Sigma^* \rightarrow \Sigma^*$ computed in linear time by a nondeterministic position--faithful one--tape Turing machine.} \end{itemize} We say that a function $f: \Sigma^* \rightarrow \Sigma^*$ is position--faithful (p.f.) linear--time computable if it is computed by a (deterministic) position--faithful one--tape Turing machine in linear time.
 By the equivalence above $f : \Sigma^* \rightarrow \Sigma^*$ is p.f. linear--time computable if and only if it is automatic.
-So we may use the terms automatic and p.f. linear--time computable interchangeably.
+So we may use the terms automatic function and p.f. linear--time computable function interchangeably.

 We note that the requirements of being one--tape and position--faithful matter.
 Consider the following example from \cite[p.~4]{Stephan_lmcs_13}: a function which takes input $w\in \Sigma$ and outputs the binary string $v\in\{0,1\}^*$ where $w=uvxy$ with $u\in (\Sigma\setminus\{0,1\})^*$, $x\in\Sigma\setminus\{0,1\}$.
 An ordinary semi--infinite tape Turing machine can easily compute this: simply move the read head to the first occurrence of $0,1$ on the tape (or replace all cells $u,x,y$ by blank symbols, depending on the Turing machine model).
 The position--faithful model is not able to perform this function in linear time: it would have to somehow copy the contents of the cells containing $v$ forwards so that they start after the $\boxplus$ symbol, but this would involve at least $O(|u|^2)$ steps.
-Note also that this function can be computed by a deterministic position--faithful {\em two--tape} Turing machine in linear time.
-The functions computed by position--faithful one-tape Turing machines are in a certain sense a small natural class of linear time computable functions.
+Note that this function can be computed by a deterministic position--faithful {\em two--tape} Turing machine in linear time.
+The functions computed by position--faithful one--tape Turing machines form a natural subclass of the class of linear--time computable functions.